wiggin77/audit/README.md

 ## Storage

 Storage options will be administrator configurable via logging engine configuration.
 When storing to file, typically the audit records will go to a separate file from general logging.

+In the case of error writing to the target storage several strategies can be employed.
+The strategy(s) chosen are specific to the target type (file, database, email, ...).

+1. Retries based on count, interval and/or space left in target queue
+2. Alert via different target (e.g. email)
+3. Spool to local disk, with size cap, then write to target when it becomes available

 ## Alerting